Blessed is he whose transgression is forgiven, whose sin is covered. Psalm 32:1

 The Bronze Basin

-17 The Lord spoke to Moses, saying, 18 “You shall also make a basin of bronze, and its base of bronze, in which to wash.
+17 The Lord spoke to Moses, saying, 18 “You shall make a basin of bronze, with its stand also of bronze, in which to wash.
 You shall put it between the Tent of Meeting and the altar, and you shall put water in it.
 19 Aaron and his sons shall wash their hands and their feet in it.
 20 When they go into the Tent of Meeting, they shall wash with water so that they do not die, or when they come near to the altar to minister, to burn an offering made by fire to the Lord.
 21 So they shall wash their hands and their feet so that they do not die.
 This shall be a statute forever for Aaron and for his descendants throughout their generations.”

 The Anointing Oil

 22 Moreover the Lord spoke to Moses, saying, 23 “Also take fine spices: of liquid myrrh, 12½ pounds; and half as much fragrant cinnamon, six and a quarter pounds; and of fragrant cane, 6¼ pounds; 24 and of cassia 12½ pounds, according to the shekel of the sanctuary; and a gallon of olive oil.
-25 You shall make it into a holy anointing oil, a perfume compounded from the art of a perfumer: it shall be a holy anointing oil.
+25 You shall make it into a holy anointing oil, a perfume compounded from the art of a perfumer.
+It shall be a holy anointing oil.

 26 You shall use it to anoint the Tent of Meeting, the ark of the covenant, 27 the table and all its articles, the lamp stand and its accessories, the altar of incense, 28 the altar of burnt offering with all its utensils, and the basin with its base.
 29 You shall consecrate them, that they may be most holy.
 Whatever touches them shall be holy.
 30 You shall anoint Aaron and his sons and sanctify them, that they may minister as my priests.